vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 ### Step-by-Step Flow

-**1. Platform Data Collection**
+**1. Data Collection**
-The system collects worker activity signals from the delivery platform such as login time, deliveries completed, orders accepted, and active working hours.
-For the hackathon prototype, this data is generated through a mock delivery platform API.
+Worker activity data (login time, deliveries, active hours) is collected from the platform.
+For the prototype, this is simulated using a mock API.

 **2. Income Prediction**
-A machine learning model analyzes historical activity patterns and predicts the worker’s expected earnings for that period.
+An ML model predicts the worker’s expected earnings based on activity patterns.

 **3. Disruption Detection**
-The system compares predicted earnings with actual earnings to identify unusual income drops caused by operational disruptions.
+Actual earnings are compared with predicted earnings to detect significant income drops.

-**4. Parametric Trigger Activation**
+**4. Trigger Activation**
-If the drop in earnings crosses the predefined threshold, the system activates a parametric trigger.
+If the drop exceeds the defined threshold, a parametric trigger is activated.

 **5. Claim Generation**
-Once the trigger condition is satisfied, the system automatically generates an insurance claim without manual submission.
+The system automatically creates an insurance claim.

-**6. Automated Payout**
+**6. Payout**
-The payout amount is calculated based on policy rules and transferred to the worker.
+The payout is calculated and transferred to the worker.

  ## Claim Rule